hasura/graphql-engine/docs/graphql/manual/guides/postgres/indexes.rst

   CREATE INDEX author_name_index ON authors (name);

-Since the database is now able to look up the result of these queries more quickly, the performance of these queries increases significantly.
+Since the database is now able to look up the result of these queries more quickly, the performance of these queries will increase significantly.

 Postgres indexes & Hasura
 -------------------------